alexwoolford/domain_status_graph/docs/money_queries.md

 **How it works**:
 1. Creates a Technology-Technology graph where technologies are connected if they co-occur on domains
 2. Runs GDS Node Similarity (Jaccard) algorithm to compute similarity scores
-3. Creates `CO_OCCURS_WITH` relationships between similar technologies
+3. Creates `CO_OCCURS_WITH` relationships with pre-calculated `similarity` scores
-4. Filters out edge cases (perfect similarity but low co-occurrence)
+4. Queries simply use the pre-calculated scores - no additional graph traversals needed

 **Business Value**:
 - **Partnership opportunities**: "These technologies are always used together"